SpongePowered/SpongeDocs/source/about/index.rst

 What is this about?
 ~~~~~~~~~~~~~~~~~~~

-The articles within the contents of this section explain the purpose and goals of the Sponge project.
+The articles in this section explain the purpose and goals of the Sponge project.
 Think of this section as an extended FAQ.

 Who should read this?
 ~~~~~~~~~~~~~~~~~~~~~